Inside: How to explain the Holy Spirit to a child through the Biblical narrative, as person of the Trinity, and through the works of the Holy Spirit.

 God gives us gifts, but they don’t usually come wrapped up with ribbon.

 Romans 12 and 1 Corinthians 12 talk about many of the different gifts that the Holy Spirit gives Christians.
-The point of the spiritual gifts is to help others know Jesus and to help strengthen the Church.
-These gifts go beyond what talents you already have, although often, God uses what you’re already good at and makes it really shine for his glory by giving extra spiritual gifts.
+The point of any gift of the Holy Spirit is to help others know Jesus and to help strengthen the Church.
+These gifts go beyond what talents you already have, although often, God uses what you’re already good at and makes it shine for his glory by giving extra spiritual gifts.
+We see this in the story of Pentecost: Peter, who had recently denied Jesus out of fear and had said some dumb things even before that, suddenly could preach about Jesus all over Jerusalem once he received great power and the gift of the right words from the Holy Spirit.

 Wow, that WAS a lot!
 And we didn’t even cover it all.